jesszhu71/CSE110_Page/index.md

 ### Coursework

-I spent most of break organizing my coursework checklist and planning.
+I spent most of spring break organizing my coursework checklist and planning.
 Here is my major coursework checklist (CS 26).
 Most of these I did not take at UCSD but at UCSC and I am projected to graduate next year winter quarter.

 - [x] CSE 11